The Top 5 Vintage Window Types and How You Can Restore Them

 Single-hung windows are certainly the more prominent windows in homes.
 They offer a basic look and can either give off vintage or modern vibes.
 With these, you are able to raise the window sash or the bottom half, but the top half stays immobile.
 Generally, these are rectangular or square-shaped, easy to clean, and very simple to use.

 - Double Hung

-Double hung windows are very similar to single hung, but these tend to have two halves.
-Though they are still often rectangle or square shaped, both the top and the bottom sashes are able to slide open.
-This rises the advantage of allowing warm air to leave your home while allowing more cooling air to enter in at the bottom.
+Double-hung windows are very similar to single hung, but these tend to have two halves.
+Though they are still often the rectangle or square shaped, both the top and the bottom sashes are able to slide open.
+This rises the advantage of allowing warm air to leave your home while allowing more cooling air to enter at the bottom.
 Overall, they are fantastic at airing out spaces and again, easy to maintain, and very user-friendly to maneuver.

 - Picture Windows

 Another view-enhancing style is the picture window.
 In fact, many people install or invest in homes with this type due to its ability to open up to the outside world to enjoy the view from the inside.
 Though most are never open to provide ventilation, they are usually large (can fill an entire wall if you wanted it to), offer an unobstructed view, and are a great way to add value to a home.

 There is nothing quite like the aesthetic appeal of a vintage window, especially ones that have been restored by SLIP™.
 Because let’s face it, even if a window looks impressive, if it is not functioning well, it will be a devalue.
 But window restoration with SLIPs keeps that desired antique vibe while improving efficiency, and operation, and saving you money by boosting insulation power.
 From the top vintage window types mentioned above to many more, this attractive aluminum extrusion design is made to rejuvenate the responsibility of your windows, all while blending in with the sash so you will hardly notice it there.